 The Graduated Payment Mortgage

-The graduated payment mortgage or GPM has a fixed interested rate with adjusting payments.
+The graduated payment mortgage or GPM has a fixed interest rate with adjusting payments.
 It typically has a low initial monthly payment that increases over time.
 These loans are sometimes used for student loans, but they can be found in real estate, too.
 This is a type of negative amortization loan.
 There is a risk that the person who purchased the home will be unable to make the later, higher payments.

 An Adjustable Rate Mortgage

-An adjustable-rate mortgage or ARM has an interest rate tied to some third party indices.
-Banks will tie the interest rate on the adjustable-rate to the interest rate offered by the Federal Reserve, and the interest rate on the mortgage will rise and fall with it.
+An adjustable-rate mortgage or ARM has an interest rate tied to some third-party indices.
+Banks will tie the interest rate on the adjustable rate to the interest rate offered by the Federal Reserve, and the interest rate on the mortgage will rise and fall with it.
 This is why they’re sometimes called variable-rate mortgages.
 For consumers, the ARM may result in lower payments when interest rates are low.

 However, it brings the risk that they can’t afford their house payment when interest rates rise.
 Lenders are protected from losses if interest rates rise.
 Private lenders have to deal with more complicated loan administration.
 Buyers have the option of sending in the same monthly payment, but the amount of principle applied to the loan with each payment varies.

 A Balloon Payment Mortgage